alinasode/novelty-detection-xray/README.md

-Novelty Detections with X-ray Images of KitKat Chunky.
+Novelty Detections with X-ray Images.